Life in the UK Test

 Study note

-The Middle Ages (from 1066 to about 1485) were a time of almost constant war, including the Crusades and the Hundred Years War against France.
-In 1314 Robert the Bruce defeated the English at the Battle of Bannockburn, keeping Scotland independent.
-The Black Death of 1348 killed about a third of Britain's population.
+The Middle Ages, roughly from 1066 to about 1485, were a time of almost constant warfare.
+The English kings fought wars in many places, including the Crusades in the Holy Land and the long Hundred Years War against France.
+In Scotland, Robert the Bruce defeated the English at the Battle of Bannockburn in 1314, which kept Scotland independent of England.
+This was a Scottish victory led by Robert the Bruce, not by Henry VII or later figures.

 Memory tip: Bannockburn 1314 (Scotland free); Black Death 1348 kills a third of the people.